-Are Plastic Toys Safe?
+Are Plastic Toys Safe for Babies and Kids?

 harmful effects of plastic toys - what type of plastic are toys made from